gittc100/boring-company-demo/README.md

 - Hyper Loop Sub Surface Transportation

 ## Initial Observations
-- Use smaller single size diameter tunnels (12ft)
+- Use smaller single size diameter tunnels (12ft inner)
 - Tunnels will only support a single lane
-- Ideal Electric Vehicle Maximum Velocity 150mph
+- Ideal Automobile Maximum Velocity 150mph
-- Mixture Between railed/free electric vehicle tunnels
+- Rail Guides are provided for tunnel usage
 - Moving to surface launch and porpoising for entrance and exit

 ![Tunnel](./imgs/tunnel1.jpg)